Changing Word Envelope Layouts

 There are three things you can change:

-1. The envelope size - this is selected in the envelope/label wizard from the 'Options' button.
+1. The envelope size - this is selected from the 'Options' button in the envelope/label tool dialog.

 2. The envelope address position and format - these are fixed by the Envelope Address paragraph style.
-Note the Envelope Address style incorporates a frame - by default this has fixed height and width, but this can be changed.
+Note the Envelope Address style incorporates a frame - by default this has fixed height and width, but this can be changed as shown below.

 3. The envelope return address position and format - these are fixed by the Envelope Return paragraph style.
 See Alternative Return Addresses for a means of expanding the use of return addresses on envelopes.